writethedocs/www/docs/conf/australia/2024/attendee-guide.md

 **FULL DETAILED SCHEDULE RELEASED CLOSER TO THE CONFERENCE.**

-## Tips to Have a Great Conference
+## Tips to gave a great conference

 - Before the conference, join the Write the Docs [Slack](https://www.writethedocs.org/slack/), and follow Write the Docs on [LinkedIn](https://www.linkedin.com/company/18284823/admin/feed/posts/) and [X, formerly known as Twitter](https://twitter.com/writethedocs).
-- Attend a Welcome Wagon tour!
 - Talk with people - attendees, volunteers, staff, and speakers.
 Don't forget to use Eric Holscher's [Pac-Man Rule](https://www.ericholscher.com/blog/2017/aug/2/pacman-rule-conferences/) to leave room for others to join!
 The most important part of this conference (and any conference) is the people you meet.
 Set a goal for yourself to meet a few new people.
 - Review the speaker schedule and choose which talks you want to attend the most.
 Spread out your time between talks, unconference sessions, networking, and breaks.
 - Starting Thursday morning, check the Unconference schedule to discover if there are any sessions you are interested in attending.
 New sessions are added all the time, so check back periodically.
 - Give yourself and your brain a break!
 Conferences are exhilarating, but can also be exhausting.
 Grab a quiet spot in the Foyer/Price Hall or take a quick walk.
-- Eat!
-There will be snacks available but there are many restaurants close by.
+- Eat and drink!
+There will be tea or coffee available but there are many restaurants close by.